-Artsmark is enabling schools to embrace the arts as a means of helping pupils to express themselves and interact more closely with their peers.
+Arts Council England's Artsmark scheme is enabling schools to embrace the arts as a means of helping pupils to express themselves and interact more closely with their peers

 When Mandy Barrett joined Gomersal Primary School in West Yorkshire four years ago, the specialist art teacher inherited a huge art room and a headteacher who wanted to make the most of it.

 "It’s a very relaxed space," says Barrett, describing the room.
 "The work that children do in here isn’t marked, so there are no judgements and there is no criticism.
 It’s a place they can come to and just be themselves."

 With a top-notch reputation in the region for creativity, the school’s emphasis on the arts permeates the whole curriculum, and never more so than in Children’s Art Week (9-17 June), when the entire school will be bright and colourful with vivid displays.

 "The children’s learning is on show throughout the whole environment," says Barrett.
 "We see it as really important that creativity is something that’s present throughout the week, in every class.

 "While drawings, paintings and sculptures are among the more visible outcomes of Gomersal’s arts agenda, Barrett is clear that creative expression brings other benefits, too.

 "When children enter the art room, they have a choice as to what they do in there.
 I give them tasks and they choose the materials they want to work with.
 They’re totally free to pursue their own direction, which fosters a sense of independence and makes children feel valued, confident and that their choices count."